victorlei/smop/README.rst

 |   P. Strings are arrays of chars        |  yes  | no    |  yes  |
 +-----------------------------------------+-------+-------+-------+

+Base-one indexing
+   Following fortran tradition, matlab starts array indexing with one, not zero.
+Correspondingly, the last element of a N-element array is N, not N-1.

+C_CONTIGUOUS and F_CONTIGUOUS data layout
+  Matlab matrix elements are ordered in columns-first, aka F_CONTIGUOUS order.
+Numpy arrays are C_CONTIGUOUS by default, with some support for F_CONTIGUOUS arrays.
+Instances of matlabarray are F_CONTIGUOUS except if created empty, in which case they are C_CONTIGUOUS.

-C. Auto-expanding arrays
+Auto-expanding arrays
   Matlab arrays are auto-magically resized on out-of-bounds update.
-Deprecated, this feature is widely used in legacy code.
+  Though deprecated, this feature is widely used in legacy code.
-  Supporting this feature is hard both in python and in fortran.
+  Supporting this feature is one of the main reasons behind creation of the dedicated ``matlabarray`` class.
+If we chose the `pythonic` option --- smop arrays directly mapped to ndarrays --- any array update that could not be proven to be safe, should have been enclosed in try-except-resize-retry.
+It would not look any better.

   In fortran, the pattern should be somehow (how exactly?) detected in compile-time.
 In python ``__setitem__`` hides ``try-catch``, with